HardlyDifficult/Tutorials/Chapter1.md

 <details><summary>How</summary>

  - Select the Spike Ball's parent GameObject.
- - Click Add Component and select 'Rigidbody2D'.
+   - Click Add Component and select **Rigidbody2D**.

 </details><br>

-<details><summary>TODO</summary>
+<details><summary>What did that do?</summary>

+Adding a rigidbody to an object enables physics, including gravity.
 Hit play and watch the spike ball fall through the platforms and out of view:

 <img src="http://i.imgur.com/PuWWL3z.gif" width=50px />